Slauf21/Workshop-IOT-RPI-2022-23/Circuit/Circuit.md

 | MAX 4466       | Microfoon                           | 1           |
 | TCS34725       | RGB sensor                          | 1           |
 | SSOP8          | SPI-ADC                             | 1           |

+## Schematic

+Read about how the pins of the circuit are connected and how it is designed [here](https://github.com/Slauf21/Workshop-IOT-RPI-2022-23/edit/main/Circuit/Altium/Schematics.md).